clearcontainers/runtime/docs/architecture/architecture.md

 In the case of CRI-O it is handled by `conmon`.
 For clarity, for the remainder of this document the term "container process reaper" will be used to refer to either reaper.
-As Clear Containers processes run inside their own  virtual machines, the container process reaper can not monitor, control or reap them. `cc-runtime` fixes that issue by creating an [additional shim process (`cc-shim`)](https://github.com/clearcontainers/shim) between the container process reaper and `cc-proxy`.
+As Clear Containers processes run inside their own  virtual machines, the container process reaper cannot monitor, control or reap them. `cc-runtime` fixes that issue by creating an [additional shim process (`cc-shim`)](https://github.com/clearcontainers/shim) between the container process reaper and `cc-proxy`.
 A `cc-shim` instance will both forward signals and `stdin`